-Pharmacology and Family Medicine Update for Primary Care is organized by MCE Conferences and will be held from Jul 10 - 12, 2020 at Omni Hilton Head Oceanfront Resort, Hilton Head Island, South Carolina, United States of America.
-This Conference has been approved for a maximum of 12 Prescribed credits by the American Academy of Family Physicians.
+Pharmacology and Family Medicine Update for Primary Care is organized by MCE Conferences.
+The session is held from Jul 10 - 12, 2020 at Omni Hilton Head Oceanfront Resort, Hilton Head Island, South Carolina, United States of America.
+This session has been approved for a maximum of 12 Prescribed credits by the American Academy of Family Physicians.

-All Physicians and other Healthcare Professionals seeking clinical information about Pharmacology and Family Medicine.
+All Physicians and other Healthcare Professionals endeavoring clinical information about Pharmacology and Family Medicine.

-This conference is designed to provide primary care clinicians with up-to-date, evidence-based information on commonly encountered issues in Pharmacology and Family Medicine for Primary Care, while suggesting pragmatic approaches to clinical management.
-The discussion-based format of the conference will encourage audience participation through dynamic lectures, case-based studies, and hands-on workshops.
-Keynote speakers will present and critically assess recent advancements and industry updates in Pharmacology and Family Medicine, with the goal of enhancing the knowledge-base and core competence of attendees.
+This is designed to provide primary care clinicians with up-to-date, evidence-based information on commonly faced issues in Pharmacology and Family Medicine for Primary Care while suggesting practical approaches to clinical management.
+The discussion-based format of the conference will stimulate audience participation through dynamic lectures, case-based studies, and hands-on workshops.
+Keynote speakers will present and critically evaluate current progress and industry updates in Pharmacology and Family Medicine, with the goal of enhancing the knowledge-base and core competence of attendees.
 The successful completion of this interactive program diagnosing, treating, and prescribing the most effective courses of treatment, with the ultimate goal of improving patient outcomes.

 Topics and Objectives: